helium/HIP/00xx-data-driven-extension-reduced-iot-assertion-cost.md

 ## Detailed Explanation

-The proposal aims to indefinitely extend the duration of the reduced asset fees for hotspot relocation introduced by HIP 69.
-By maintaining the lowered fee, hotspot owners are more likely to relocate their hotspots, leading to improved network coverage in various locations.
-This change also supports future HIPs that aim to distribute hotspots in densely populated areas.
-After 3 months, the chain variable for location asserts will revert to $10, unless a new HIP is passed to keep the assert fee at $5 or any other value as decided by the community.
+The proposal aims to extend the duration of the reduced location assertion fees introduced by HIP 69 with 6 months.
+The extension will be used to further study the effect of reduced location assertion fees as initially set out by HIP 69.
+In the months following the migration to Solana, there were several issues with hotspot location assertion and as such it is believed that the initial 3 month period does not provide adequate data for determining the success of HIP 69.

+The Helium Foundation has commited to provide the community with location assertion data 1.5 month before the 6 month extension expires.
+The data will be used to identify if the reduced location assertion fees have the intended effect.
+Several key metrics will be used to determine the effectiveness of a reduced location assertion fee.

+1. **The amount of (legitimate) hotspot relocations**: if the amount of hotspot relocations increases this indicates that the reduced fees had a positive effect on building out the network.

+2. **Percentage of legitimate hotspot relocations**: if the percentage of illegitimate hotspot relocations increases it is an indicator that the hotspot assertion fee is no longer providing an adequate detterent against malicious actors.

+We use the following criteria to determine if a hotspot relocation is legitimate:

+1. **Time between hotspot relocations**: a known indicator of illegitimate hotspot relocations is the time between hotspot relocations.
+Several bad actors have used repeated hotspot relocations as a way to avoid detection.

+2. **Distance of the hotspot relocation**: a hotspot that relocates over a significant distance is likely truly relocating to a new area where it provides more value for the network.
+A hotspot that relocates over a very short distance is more likely to engage in what is often called "TS optimization".
+The goal of this proposal is to encourage relocating to a new location that is more valuable to the network and we will thus disregard small relocations.

 ## Drawbacks

 The primary drawback of this proposal is a lower overall DC burn for the network.
 However, the potential benefits gained from increased hotspot relocation and improved network coverage can offset this drawback.
+It is important to evaluate if the potential benefits to the network are achieved by reducing the assertion fees to avoid reducing the DC burn without benefits.

 ## Rationale and Alternatives

-The rationale behind this proposal is that the current reduced asset fee represents a reasonable minimum fee for the expected lifespan of a hotspot at a new location.
-By keeping the fee reduced, hotspot owners are more likely to commit to longer-term hotspot operation, thus supporting network stability and coverage.
-An alternative could be to maintain the original asset fee of $10, but this may discourage hotspot relocation and hinder efforts to optimize hotspot distribution.
+The rationale behind this proposal is to obtain more data to reach a conclusion.
+The hotspot assertion issues following the migration to Solana have created a biased data set and it is therefore difficult to determine whether the reduced assertion fees of HIP 69 had the intended effect.
+It is important to provide hotspot owners with a way to move hotspots to more valuable locations and the assertion fee should not be the limiting factor.
+At the same time it is important to recognize that location assertion fees provide revenue for the network and that reducing the location assertion fee without changing hotspot owner behavior is a net-negative for the network.

+The alternative to this proposal is to simply revert the location assertion fee to $10 but we believe the extension can provide the data that is needed to come to a data driven conclusion.

 ## Unresolved Questions

-- To what extent is the asset cost a deciding factor for hotspot owners when considering hotspot relocation?
-- How does the overall DC burn affect the economics of the network?
+Several unresolved questions remain that can be better evaluated with the data gathered during the 6 month extension.
+The main question is to what extent the assertion fee is a deciding factor in relocating a hotspot.

 ## Deployment Impact

-To implement this proposal, IOT Hotspot makers need to ensure that Maker Apps display and use the correct requirement of 500K DC/$5 for hotspot relocation.
+The Helium Foundation has committed to providing the community with the hotspot assertion data 1.5 months before the 6 month extension ends.
+There is no action required from the remaining actors of the network (e.g. hotspot owners, makers) because this proposal extends the (temporary) status quo set out by HIP 69.

 ## Success Metrics

-The success of this HIP can be measured by monitoring the burn for asset fees after its implementation.
-A successful outcome would be the retention or increase of the level of assert location DC burn, indicating active hotspot relocation and continued network growth.
+This proposal is deemed successful if it provides the data necessary to determine whether a more permanent reduction of the assertion fee is warranted.
+The assertion fee reduction has the intended effect if the data can show that the amount of hotspot relocations increase while not increasing the amount of illegitimate hotspot relocations.